sudostake/resources/docs/overview/project-one-pager-sudostake-near.md

 ## TL;DR
 - Borrow USDC against staked NEAR without unbonding or handing funds to a custodian.
 - Oracle-free lifecycle with user-owned vaults, predictable NEAR epochs, and native USDC.
-- MVP testnet flows work end to end in the web app and AI Agent; mainnet rollout stays behind feature flags until ready.
+- MVP testnet flows work end to end in the web app and AI Agent; mainnet rollout will phase in after the optimized factory clears verification.

 ## Problem & Solution
 | Problem | SudoStake Approach |